 Five individual Midland Painted Turtles were observed May 4, 2015 in the western-most golf course pond.
-An observation of 5 Midland Painted Turtles qualifies as SWH of Turtle Wintering Areas, however, as the pond is man-made, it is not considered SWH as per the Ecoregion Criterion Schedule (MNRF 2015a).
-This pond, however, qualifies as Amphibian Breeding Habitat (Woodland), as discussed below.
+An observation of 5 Midland Painted Turtles qualifies as SWH of Turtle Wintering Areas, even though the pond is man-made (Howatt 2016).
+This pond also qualifies as Amphibian Breeding Habitat (Woodland), as discussed below.